ffff00-korj/nvim_config/README.md

-# About
+# Neovim config

-My personal NeoVim configuration (minimalistic version), written in lua.
+My NeoVim config.
 It contains:
-* Lazy
+* Lazy package manager
-* DAP
+* DAP or Debug agapter or Debugger
 * Custom bindings
-* Treesitter
 * Minimalistic lsp config
-* Git plugins and Undotree to work with changes
+* Git intergration and Undotree to work with changes

 ## How to run